domoritz/leaflet-locatecontrol/README.md

 For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
 However, **don't do this in production environments**!

-For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol) or [download the files from this repository](https://github.com/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
-In `\src` are the original JS and CSS files and in `\dist` you can find the minified versions suitable for production.
+For production environments, use [Bower](http://bower.io/) and run `bower install leaflet.locatecontrol` or [download the files from this repository](https://github.com/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
+Bower will always download the latest version and keep the code up to date.
+The original JS and CSS files are in [`\src`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/src) and the minified versions suitable for production are in [`\dist`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/dist).

-The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
-With bower, everything can easily be kept up to date.

 You can also get the latest version of the plugin with [npm](https://www.npmjs.org/).
 This plugin is available in the [npm repository](https://www.npmjs.org/package/leaflet.locatecontrol).
 Just run `npm install leaflet.locatecontrol`.

+If you don't need the latest version, you can use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol).

 #### Add the JavaScript and CSS files